 Scope of the problem

-During the last five years (ending in 2015), for which data is available from the National Highway Safety Administration (NHTSA) there were about 3,000 distracted driving crashes a year, accounting for about 10 percent of all fatal crashes.
-These crashes killed about 3,275 people and injured 410,000 over the same five years.
+During the last five years ending in 2016, for which data is available from the National Highway Safety Administration (NHTSA), there were about 3,000 distracted driving crashes a year, accounting for about 10 percent of all fatal crashes.
+These crashes killed about 3,300 people and injured 410,000 each year over the same five years.

 Economic losses from distracted driving could total $46 billion a year.
 NHTSA released a study in May 2014 which focused on behavioral factors that contributed to 32,999 highway fatalities and 3.9 million injuries in the U.S. in 2010.
 The study, "The Economic and Society Impact of Motor Vehicle Crashes, 2010," found that those crashes cost $277 billion in economic losses and $594 billion in societal harm, for a total of $871 billion that year.
 A breakdown of the figures for economic losses show crashes involving distracted driving accounted for 17 percent ($46 billion).

 Cellphone use is one of the distractions cited by NHTSA as a factor in fatal crashes.
-Over the last five years of reporting, an average of 395 crashes a year involved the use of cellphones, accounting for 13 percent of all distraction-affected crashes.
+Over the last five years of reporting, an average of about 410 crashes a year involved the use of cellphones, accounting for 13 percent of all distraction-affected crashes.
 Cellphone-distracted crashes accounted for only 1 percent of all fatal crashes.
-About 425 people a year died in cellphone-distracted fatal crashes.
+About 445 people a year died in cellphone-distracted fatal crashes.

 Drowsiness as a distraction caused more than 79,000 motor vehicle crashes each year on average over the last five years of reporting, resulting in 824 deaths, according to a National Highway Traffic Safety Administration (NHTSA) report.
 A 2010 AAA Traffic Safety Foundation survey found that one in four drivers have struggled to stay awake while driving.
 An estimated 17 percent of fatal crashes, 13 percent of crashes resulting in hospitalization and 7 percent of all crashes requiring a tow, involve a drowsy driver, according to the AAA.
 Driver fatigue is a significant concern regarding operators of large trucks.
 In 2010 fatigue was a factor in 34 percent of fatal collisions involving drivers of large trucks, according to the U.S. Department of Transportation.